 - Open Source (CE): 2.0, 2.1, 2.2, 2.3

 - Commerce using on prem (EE): 2.1, 2.2, 2.3

 With the help of this Cron Job Scheduler, you can easily set up cron jobs and run them as per your business requirement.
 You will also get access to cron jobs management options where you can enable, disable and delete them depending on your business needs.
 If a scheduled cron job leads to a fatal error, the email feature sends an email to the previously configured email address.

-- Displays the complete history of cron jobs along with their status, runtime results and other details.
+- Displays the complete history of cron jobs, their status, runtime results, and other details.